krismkt2013/lantau-components/README.md

 #### 7. Accessibility (A11y)

 -   Ensure all interactive elements are accessible.
 If using non-semantic elements like `div` for buttons, add `role="button"` and `tabindex="0"`.

+#### 8. Imports

+-   **Path Aliases:** Use the `@components/` path alias when importing components or modules from within the `src/UI` directory.
+This improves readability and consistency.
+For example, instead of `import MyComponent from '../MyComponent/MyComponent.svelte'`, use `import MyComponent from '@components/MyComponent/MyComponent.svelte'`.

 ## Project TODO List